-- Replace tires only with the same type and size as original tires. - For unidirectional tread pattern, ensure that the tires are installed in the correct direction of rotation.

-NOTE: Tires should be mounted, by an experienced person, in accordance to good tire mounting practices using acceptable tire mounting equipment designed for the tire industry.
+- Replace tires only with the same type and size as original tires. - For unidirectional tread pattern, ensure that the tires are installed in the correct direction of rotation. - Tires should be replaced, by an experienced person, in accordance with tire industry standards and tools.